loociano/js-design-patterns/README.md

 Design Patterns in Javascript
 =============================

-Adapted from the Gang of Four.
+Examples adapted from the Gang of Four.

 * Abstract Factory